 - Adjust the weight of the trailer so you don’t have too much weight on the tongue, or it will affect your turning abilities.

 - Don’t be stupid, an ATV will pull the snot out of things, but it’s the stopping and turning that is the problem.
 Overdoing it will only hurt you or others around you, so use some common sense.

 Some manufacturers require you to buy an adaptor for your ATV to have a tow hitch.
 UTVs are usually more forgiving and often have a receiver that a truck would use, and you just need to add the tow hitch.

-You can get ATV trailer hitches here.
-(Amazon Link Ad)
+You can get ATV trailer hitches here. (ad)

 I do recommend getting an extender especially for ATVs as the way the manufacturers tuck in the receiver is stupid and cramped.
 I’ve seen a few that put it right under the battery, which makes it so hard to take the hitch off the ball as the latch gets in the way.